dhurlburtusa/shortcuts/graphql/graphql-notes.md

 for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

+From graphql.org:

+> GraphQL is a query language for APIs and a runtime for fulfilling those queries
+> with your existing data.
+GraphQL provides a complete and understandable
+> description of the data in your API, gives clients the power to ask for exactly
+> what they need and nothing more, makes it easier to evolve APIs over time, and
+> enables powerful developer tools.

 See http://graphql.org/ and http://facebook.github.io/graphql/ for more
 information.